lwang-astro/PeTar/README.md

 Please download these two codes and put in the same directory where the _PeTar_ directory exist, in order to successfully compile the code.

 ### Environment:
-To successfully compile the code, the C++ compiler (e.g. gcc, icpc) needs the support of the C++11 standard.
-To use SSE/BSE package, a Fortran (77) compiler (e.g. gfortran) is needed and should be possile to provide API to c++ code (Currently ifort is not supported yet).
+To successfully compile the code, the C++ compiler (e.g. GNU gcc, Intel icpc, LLVM clang++) needs the support of the C++11 standard.
+To use SSE/BSE package, a Fortran (77) compiler, GNU gfortran, is needed and should be possile to provide API to the c++ code, i.e., the libgfortran is required.
+Currently Intel ifort is not supported yet.
 The MPI compiler (e.g. mpic++) is required to use MPI.
 NVIDIA GPU and CUDA compiler is required to use GPU acceleration.
-The SIMD support is designed for the GNU and Intel compilers.
-It is not tested for other compilers, thus the GNU or Intel compilers are suggested to use.
+The SIMD support is tested for the GNU, Intel and LLVM compilers.
+It is not tested for others, thus these three kinds of compilers are suggested to use.

 ### Make:
 Once _FPDS_ and _SDAR_ are available, in the root directoy, use